smaclell/smaclell.github.io/_drafts/exterminator-4-unfiltered-aaa-tests.md

 A standard unit testing pattern is Arrange, Act and Assert or AAA.
 As an [Exterminator][tribute], I have been spending lots of time reading and writing unit tests.
 It is critical to clearly show what is being validated by each unit test.
-Some duplication can help improve the readability of your tests.
+Duplication between tests is tolerable to improve readability.

 I want to write easy to understand tests.
-Each test should have enough context so you can learn what is testing by reading little more than the test body.
+Each test should have enough context so you can learn what it is testing by reading little more than the test body.
 You shouldn't need to read the entire file or many surrounding functions to learn what is being tested.

 AAA Recap
 ===============================================================================

-The ideal for me would be to have all of the tests follow the AAA pattern test setup.
+The ideal for me would be to have all of the tests follow the AAA pattern.
 In case you don't know what AAA is here is a brief description from the [c2 wiki][c2-aaa]:

 > 1. **Arrange** all necessary preconditions and inputs.
 > 2. **Act** on the object or method under test.
 > 3. **Assert** that the expected results have occurred.

-Nothing to crazy here, but trying to stick to these simple sections clarifies your tests dramatically.
-Anything tests violating this pattern look like they don't belong.
-Trying to have all tests keep these three basic sections has the benefits of highlighting what is being tested by separating it from the setup and assertions.
+Nothing to crazy here.
+Sticking to these simple sections clarifies your tests dramatically.
+When tests violate this pattern they look like they don't belong.
+The AAA pattern has several benefits, including highlighting what is being tested by separating it from the setup and assertions.

 To make it all crystal clear, here is a simple test following the AAA pattern: